Greenhouse Gas Reporting Requirements and State Limits.

 To the extent that the CFP conflicts with the state Motor Fuel Quality Act and biofuel requirements, the CFP's requirements supersede.

-A severability clause is included.
+A severability clause and a null and void clause are included.

 (In support) The Clean Fuels Program (CFP) would help boost investments in sustainable biofuels and electrification without requiring government funds.
 The CFP would be good for jobs and for the environment.
 Public health would be improved through reductions in air pollution, which disproportionately affect tribes and people of color.
 The bill would create a more predictable policy environment for pools of capital looking for investments.
 The CFP would reduce climate impacts in the future.
 The CFP helps decarbonize the transportation system, which is the largest source of greenhouse gas emissions in Washington.
 The revenue could be used to invest in electrification, more electric vehicle chargers, cleaner fuels, and greater use of electric vehicles.
 The California and Oregon programs have reduced pollution with only modest fuel price increases.